-While Trudeau Figures Out How to Legalize Weed, Cops Will Keep Fighting the War on Drugs
+While New Canadian PM Trudeau Works on Legalizing Weed, Cops Will Keep Fighting the War on Drugs

-Until Justin Trudeau legalizes marijuana, smoking a joint in some parts of Canada can still land you a criminal record.
+Until Canadian election victor Justin Trudeau legalizes marijuana, smoking a joint in some parts of Canada can still land you a criminal record.

 Trudeau has said a Liberal government "will legalize, regulate, and restrict access to marijuana," though his timeline for doing so remains unclear.
 In the meantime, everyone who isn't licensed to sell or buy medicinal weed is at the mercy of local police forces.

-Driven by Stephen Harper's ideological war on drugs, marijuana related incidents and charges went up 30 percent between 2006 and 2014, according to the CBC.
+Driven by outgoing Prime Minister Stephen Harper's ideological war on drugs, marijuana related incidents and charges went up 30 percent between 2006 and 2014, according to the CBC.
 Data shows the approach to enforcing marijuana laws varies dramatically across the country.
-According to Statistics Canada, the rates of pot possession charges in 2014 were the highest in Kelowna, BC at 250 per 100,000 people, while the lowest was 11 per 100,000 in St. John's, Newfoundland and Labrador.
+According to Statistics Canada, the rates of pot possession charges in 2014 were the highest in Kelowna, BC, at 250 per 100,000 people, while the lowest was 11 per 100,000 in St. John's, Newfoundland, and Labrador.
 The average was 79.

 In places like Saskatoon, there's a very good chance you'll be charged with a crime if you're caught smoking weed.
 Pot possession charges in the prairie city are among the highest in the country, at 112 per 100,000; charges are laid in nearly 80 percent of weed-related stops made.

 Inspector Dave Haye of the Saskatoon Police Service told VICE his officers are instructed not to issue warnings to recreational weed smokers.

 "We will charge on a leftover roach if we can," he said.
 "It's how we feel about the use of illicit drugs in this area."